PostHog/posthog.com/contents/newsletter/engineers-do-support.md

 - "It takes up too much time and prevents me from building anything useful."
 - "We don't need support.
 Our users should figure this out themselves or they are stupid."

-These arguments are the consequence of the wrong priorities and processes.
-When corrected, you might appreciate the value of engineers doing support and how it can become a core part of building a successful product.
+These arguments are misguided.
+Discovering the benefits of support can make it a core part of building a successful product.

 We know because we've done it, and here's how you can do it too.